Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Experiments

 \subsection{Experimental Setup}

-\textbf{Baselines.} We compare against 18 competitive baselines in three groups: (1) Closed-source MLLMs: Gemini2.5-flash~\cite{team2023gemini}, Gemini2.5-Pro~\cite{team2023gemini}, GPT-4o~\cite{achiam2023gpt}, GPT-o3-mini~\cite{jaech2024openai}, GPT-4.1~\cite{openai2025gpt41}, GPT-5~\cite{openai2025gpt5}.
-(2) Large-scale MLLMs (zero-shot, no finetuning): InternVL3-78B~\cite{zhu2025internvl3}, Qwen2.5-VL-72B~\cite{Qwen2.5-VL}, QVQ-72B-preview~\cite{qvq-72b-preview}, InternVL2.5-78B-MPO~\cite{wang2024mpo}, Qwen3-VL-30B~\cite{Qwen2.5-VL}.
-(3) Trained baselines (same image training set as ForenAgent): we train Qwen2.5-VL-7B~\cite{Qwen2.5-VL} and Qwen3-VL-8B~\cite{Qwen2.5-VL} as MLLM comparison models.
-We also include advanced detectors Gram-Net~\cite{DBLP:conf/cvpr/LiuQT20}, UnivFD~\cite{DBLP:conf/cvpr/OjhaLL23}, LGrad~\cite{DBLP:conf/cvpr/Tan0WGW23}, LNP~\cite{DBLP:journals/corr/abs-2311-00962}, and SIDA (We use the 13B-parameter variant.)~\cite{huang2025sidasocialmediaimage}. \\ \textbf{Implementation Details.} All experiments are conducted with PyTorch on eight NVIDIA Tesla H200 GPUs; we adopt Qwen2.5-VL-7B as the base MLLM, perform full-parameter finetuning in the Cold-Start stage with a learning rate of 1e-5 for two epochs using AdamW and a cosine-annealing scheduler with a maximum context length of 100k tokens, and then run RFT with GRPO on Qwen2.5-VL-7B for 80 iterations, sampling 256 prompts per batch with eight rollouts per prompt and at most seven tool calls and capping the response length at 20,480 tokens. \\ \textbf{Evaluation Metrics.} Following prior work~\cite{huang2025sidasocialmediaimage}, we evaluate detection at the image level using Accuracy and F1.
-More details are provided in the \textit{Supplementary Material}.
+\textbf{Baselines.} We compare ForenAgent against 24 baselines across four groups: (1) closed-source MLLMs evaluated zero-shot without fine-tuning, (2) large-scale open-source MLLMs evaluated zero-shot without fine-tuning, (3) tool-augmented MLLMs equipped with our toolbox, and (4) trained baselines, including MLLMs trained on the same image set as ForenAgent and representative state-of-the-art forgery detectors.
+Detailed baseline descriptions and configurations are provided in the \textit{Supplementary Materials}.
+Notably, Our evaluation adopts a more challenging three-class protocol; most conventional detectors are binary by design and thus cannot be directly applied without substantial modification. \\ \textbf{Implementation Details.} All experiments are conducted with PyTorch on eight NVIDIA Tesla H200 GPUs; we adopt Qwen2.5-VL-7B as the base MLLM, perform full-parameter finetuning in the Cold-Start stage with a learning rate of 1e-5 for two epochs using AdamW and a cosine-annealing scheduler with a maximum context length of 100k tokens, and then run RFT with GRPO on Qwen2.5-VL-7B for 80 iterations, sampling 256 prompts per batch with eight rollouts per prompt and at most seven tool calls and capping the response length at 20,480 tokens.
+More details are provided in the \textit{Supplementary Materials}. \\ \textbf{Evaluation Metrics.} Following prior work~\cite{huang2025sidasocialmediaimage}, we evaluate detection at the image level using Accuracy and F1.